What is actinic keratosis?

 How is actinic keratosis treated?

 Treatment for an actinic keratosis may include:

-Other treatments that remove or destroy the lesion
+Other treatments.
+These are done to remove or destroy the lesion.

 Most actinic keratoses can be treated and cured.
 In rare cases they may come back.